Yang Li-hua: Opera producer and manager

 In 1969, when Yang was 25, TTV's general manager appointed her the leader of the Taiwan Television Opera Troupe, and also the show's producer.
 Three years later, she integrated all the Taiwanese opera troupes in Taiwan to form the TTV United Taiwanese Opera Troupe.

-In 1980, Yang laid down three objectives for the future: 1) to raise the standards of the production and performance of Taiwanese opera; 2) to reinforce basic research and development work in opera, specifically to record the original songs and compile new material; and 3) to support training for actors interested in performing Taiwanese opera.

-To continue Taiwanese opera, Yang ant TTV organized a Taiwanese opera training class in 1981.
+In 1980, Yang stated her three objectives for the future of Taiwanese opera: 1) to raise the standards of production and performance; 2) to reinforce basic research and development work in opera, specifically to record the original songs and compile new material; and 3) to support training for actors interested in performing Taiwanese opera.
+Yang and TTV organized a Taiwanese opera training class in 1981.

-Yang felt that traditional Taiwanese Opera was held back by the stage – not only were the backdrops and props simplistic, there were also only two or three actors in each scene, which translated poorly to the TV format.
-She pushed for more lifelike productions, with more attention paid to props and costumes.
-As a producer she took steps to make the productions more dramatic and directed.
-In addition to having script outlines made, she also hired Ti Shan to write new pieces and Chen Tsung-ming to direct.
+As a producer, Yang pushed for more lifelike productions, with more attention paid to props and costumes.
+In addition to developing script outlines, she also hired Ti Shan to write new pieces and Chen Tsung-ming to direct.
 She created stronger parts for actors playing male roles.
 She also had people search for lost Taiwanese Opera plays, write new melodies, and develop new singing styles.

 Due to political restrictions at the time, Taiwanese Opera could only be on the air for 30 minutes.
 With commercials and credits, there were only about 23 minutes for the opera itself.
-A tight pace had to be maintained, so Yang cut out long, slow weeping scenes and emphasized faster-paced material.
+Responding to the tighter time schedule, Yang cut out long, slow weeping scenes and emphasized faster-paced material.
 She added detailed dialogue and choreography.
-Though older audiences resisted these changes, the performances won larger audiences and brought Taiwanese Opera into the age of television.
+These performances attracted larger audiences and brought Taiwanese Opera into the age of television.

 The TTV Yang Li-hua Opera show came to an end in the 1990s, amid a deterioration in Yang's working relationship with the channel.